-- 7. subtract a Shirley background (see 0), 8. subtract a Shirley background in all windows with [Batch Processing - Batch Processing] and pressing All Windows and press OK, and confirm the batch processing in the message box with OK 9. activate the quantification table with [Quantification - Concentration] and All Windows OK, confirm the question 'Should the peak names of the quantification table be changed?' with OK, the quantification table appears, load the file AlScofld.sen by pressing Load Sens.-Fact./Sigma Values 10. load the transmission function ESCALAB220_TWIN_SAE150_10EP.TRM by pressing the button Load Transmission Function calculate the normalized areas from the C 1s peak by pressing Calculate, 11. open the dialogue 'Parameter Plot' by clicking Parameter Plot select, Batch Parameter' 12. for the X-axis and ,Norm.Area (Components)' for the Y-axis and create a plot of the C 1s peak by pressing OK, (see also Fig. 40), close the quantification dialogue and close all C 1s standard windows with [Windows - Close 13. all Standard Windows], do not save the project, 14. load all O 1s peaks with ,File - Select Blocks' and ,Select Spectra', 15. subtract from all O 1s peaks a Shirley background with [Modify - Calculate background - Shirley] and [Batch Processing - Batch Processing (see points 6 - 8], 16. create the quantification table for O 1s with [Quantification - Concentration] and open the parameter-plot dialogue with Parameter Plot 17. chose the option ,Add to Plot' and add the normalized peak areas of O 1s to the existing C 1s parameter plot with OK, close all O 1s standard windows, do not save the project, 18. load all Si 2p peaks with ,Select Blocks 'and ,Select Spectra', 19. activate window 20 and subtract the satellite with [Modify - Subtract Satellite], load the saved fit parameter set Si2p.par with [Peak Fit - Load Start Parameters, folder: 20.
-Unifit_2022_User_Files\examples\XPS\Angle_Resolved_Measurement_Si) for fitting the Si 2p peak with two doublets and a fitable background, 21. fit the Si 2p peak of window 20 using five iteration steps two cycles, fit all other Si 2p windows (1-19) with [Batch Processing - Batch Processing], 22. - 23. create the quantification table of all Si 2p windows with [Quantification Concentration] and pressing All Windows and OK, open the parameter-plot dialogue with Parameter Plot - 24. add to the parameter plot of the C 1s and O 1s values the normalized peak areas of the two Si 2p components with the option ,Add to Plot' and pressing OK (see Fig. 64), - 26. design and annotate the parameter plot using the submenu ,Annotation/Design' (see 3.8) and the preference point [Preferences Display Parameter Plot Display] (see Fig. 49).
+- 5. load all C 1s spectra with Select all and OK in ,Select Spectra', - 6. activate window 20 and define the energy range from 289 eV to 282 eV (see 3.3.6.5) - 7. subtract a Shirley background (see 0), - 8. subtract a Shirley background in all windows with [Batch Processing Batch Processing] and pressing All Windows and press OK, and confirm the batch processing in the message box with OK - 9. activate the quantification table with [Quantification Concentration] and All Windows and OK, confirm the question 'Should the peak names of the quantification table be changed?' with OK, the quantification table appears, load the file AlScofld.sen by pressing Load Cross Section Lam·K(T), - 10. load the transmission function ESCALAB220_TWIN_SAE150_10EP.TRM by pressing the button Load Transmission Function, - 11. calculate the normalized areas from the C 1s peak by pressing Calculate, - 12. open the dialogue 'Parameter Plot' by clicking Parameter Plot select, Batch Parameter' for the X-axis and, Norm.
+Area (Components)' for the Y-axis and create a plot of the C 1s peak by pressing OK, (see also Fig. 40), - 13. close the quantification dialogue and close all C 1s standard windows with [Windows Close all Standard Windows], do not save the project, - 14. load all O 1s peaks with ,File Select Blocks' and ,Select Spectra', - 15. subtract from all O 1s peaks a Shirley background with [Modify Calculate background Shirley] and [Batch Processing Batch Processing (see points 6 8], - 16. create the quantification table for O 1s with [Quantification Concentration] and open the parameter-plot dialogue with Parameter Plot, - 17. chose the option ,Add to Plot' and add the normalized peak areas of O 1s to the existing C 1s parameter plot with OK, close all O 1s standard windows, do not save the project, - 18. load all Si 2p peaks with ,Select Blocks 'and ,Select Spectra', - 19. activate window 20 and subtract the satellite with [Modify Subtract Satellite], - 20. load the saved fit parameter set Si2p.par with [Peak Fit Load Start Parameters, folder: Unifit_2023_User_Files\examples\XPS\Angle_Resolved_Measurement_Si) for fitting the Si 2p peak with two doublets and a fitable background, - 21. fit the Si 2p peak of window 20 using five iteration steps two cycles, - 22. fit all other Si 2p windows (1-19) with [Batch Processing Batch Processing], - 23. create the quantification table of all Si 2p windows with [Quantification Concentration] and pressing All Windows and OK open the parameter- plot dialogue with Parameter Plot - 24. add to the parameter plot of the C 1s and O 1s values the normalized peak areas of the two Si 2p components with the option ,Add to Plot' and pressing OK (see Fig. 64),

+26. design and annotate the parameter plot using the submenu ,Annotation/Design' (see 3.8) and the preference point [Preferences - Display - Parameter Plot Display] (see Fig. 49).